zucqomilu/password_manager/README.md

 The project is currently under active development.

-Recent development has focused on replacing disk-based session caching with operating-system keyring storage and introducing session expiration.
+Recent development has focused on replacing disk-based session caching with operating-system keyring storage, introducing session expiration, and adding tag-based organization and filtering for password entries.

 The previous `session.json` workflow has been removed from normal application operation.